agra-uni-bremen/symex-vp/README.md

 * **SYMEX_TESTCASE:** This environment variable can point to a test case file for replaying inputs causing an error.
 This is most useful in conjunction with `--debug-mode`.

-## Design

-This software allows symbolic execution (or more specifically concolic testing) of software compiled for RV32.
-Registers or memory values can be marked symbolic explicitly using an intercepted `ECALL` instruction or by introducing symbolic values through a provided SystemC TLM-2.0 extension.
-Branches based on introduced symbolic values are tracked and as soon as execution terminates new assignments for symbolic variables are determined, which discover new paths through the program, by negating encountered branch conditions (Dynamic Symbolic Execution).
-For each new assignment, the SystemC simulation is restarted from the beginning.
-After all encountered branches have been negated, the virtual prototype terminates.

-Errors are signaled by the executed software through a custom `ECALL`.
-This `ECALL` can, for instance, be used in software `panic` handlers.
-For each path causing an invocation of this `ECALL` a test file with concrete input values is created.
-This test file can be replayed by pointing the `SYMEX_TESTCASE` environment variable to it.
-It is also possible to terminate execution upon encountering the first error using the `SYMEX_ERREXIT` environment variable.

 ## How To Cite